Prediction of Dynamical time Series Using Kernel Based Regression and Smooth Splines: Prediction algorithm and statement of convergence theorem

 over $\tilde{u}\in W^{m,2}[-(D-1)\tau,N\tau]$.
 Assume

-Let $p=\pi\left(n,N,\Delta,u(0;\tau)\right)$ be the probability that
+Let $p=\mathbb{P}\left(n,N,\Delta,\omega\right)$ be the probability that

-Then $\lim_{n\rightarrow\infty}\pi(n,N,\Delta,u(0;\tau)=0$. \end{lem} Some remarks about the connection of this lemma to the algorithm given by (\ref{eq:algo-1}) and (\ref{eq:algo-2}) follow.
+where the $\infty$-norm is over the interval $[-(D-1)\tau,N\tau+t_{f}]$.
+Then $\lim_{n\rightarrow\infty}\mathbb{P}(n,N,\Delta,\omega)=0$. \end{lem} Some remarks about the connection of this lemma to the algorithm given by (\ref{eq:algo-1}) and (\ref{eq:algo-2}) follow.
 First, the lemma assumes a fixed choice of $\lambda$ (the relevant theorem in \cite{EggermontLariccia2006,EggermontLaRiccia2009} in fact allows $\lambda$ to lie in an interval).
 In our algorithm, $\lambda$ is determined using cross-validation because of its practical effectiveness \cite{Wahba1990}.
-Second, the probability $\pi(n,N,\Delta,u(0;\tau))$ depends on $u(0;\tau)$ and therefore on the particular trajectory.
-As discussed in \cite{EggermontLaRiccia2009}, uniform bounds on the $\infty$-norm convergence of smooth splines are yet unavailable.
-The achievability part of Stone's optimality result \cite{Stone1982} gives uniform bounds for the $\infty$-norms but the algorithm in that proof does not appear practical.
-We also note that uniform bounds are available for the $L^{2}$ error of smooth splines \cite{GyorfiKohlerKrzyzakWalk2002}.